The-Marcy-Lab-School/problem-set-x-linked-lists/README.md

 **4. What is an abstract data type?**

 ### Coding Challenges
-1. Implement a `LinkedList` class that responds to all of the listed class methods.
+1. Implement a `Node` class and `LinkedList` class.
+Use Test Driven Development to guide you.
+Run `npm test` locally to see which tests are failing and implement the needed changes to make them pass.

-2. Given a singly linked list, write a function which takes in the first node in a singly linked list and returns a boolean indicating if the linked list contains a "cycle".
+2. Given a the head node of a singly linked list, write a function which returns a boolean indicating if the linked list contains a "cycle".
 A cycle is when a node's next point actually points back to a previous node in the list.
 This is also sometimes known as a circularly linked list.

 3. Write a function to reverse a linked list in place.
-The function will take in the head of the list as input and return the new head of the list.
+The function will take in the head node of the list as an input and return the new head node of the list.

-4. Merge two sorted linked lists and return it as a new list.
+4. Merge two **sorted** linked lists and return it as **a new sorted list**.
 The new list should be made by splicing together the nodes of the first two lists.

   For example:
   ```